mpgshankar/MTA/README.md

 To exchange water with soda we need to invoke `book_tickets` function which takes only 1 argument of JSON Object.
 Sample :- {"ticketId":"value1"}

+# Note: This application is built on CouchDB as primary database for hyperledger fabric as we can use rich queries to fetch the details as required.
+Below mentioned functions are already available in this application.

+# Query 1 :
+## Generic Query
+This takes query input from user and gives all the desired output.
+To use this we need to call `generic_query` function.
+Sample for passing query :- {"selector":{"docType":"Shows", "showTiming":"value"}}

+# Query 2 :
+## Generic Query with pagination
+This takes query input from user along with page size and gives the desired output as a pagination result.
+To use this we need to call `generic_query_pagination` function.
+Sample for passing query :- [{"selector":{"docType":"Shows", "showTiming":"value"}},10,""]

 ```